jackroos/VL-BERT/README.md

 [Furu Wei](http://mindio.org/),
 [Jifeng Dai](https://jifengdai.org/).

-This repository is official implementation of the paper [VL-BERT: Pre-training of Generic Visual-Linguistic Representations](https://arxiv.org/abs/1908.08530).
+This repository is an official implementation of the paper [VL-BERT: Pre-training of Generic Visual-Linguistic Representations](https://arxiv.org/abs/1908.08530).

-*Updata on 2020/01/16* Add code of visualization.
+*Update on 2020/01/16* Add code of visualization.